DylanMG/sim-salmon-sr-fit-stan/README.md

-# state-space spawner-recruitment models to simulated data with Stan
+# fitting state-space spawner-recruitment models to simulated data with Stan